Zhao-Hansi/automation_of_jpress/README.md

 # automation_of_jpress

 ## backgroud
-This repo in order to set up an automation test project from 0 to 1, I will use an open-source project as a tested project. if you interested in it, you can clone this project.
+This repo to set up an automation test project from 0 to 1, I will use an open source project as a tested project.
+If you are interested, you can clone this project.

 ## test system
 jpress --- http://www.jpress.cn/